Restaurant Equipment Movers Near Me

 You probably want a moving company with a track record in moving restaurants like yours.
 Ask potential vendors for names of other customers they have moved or ask for referrals from people you know in the industry.
 Your real estate broker probably has other clients who have moved, and they may have suggestions for moving companies to consider (or avoid.)

 When you interview the moving company, get a sense of how they will approach your move.
 They should have a detailed plan for taking the kitchen offline, shutting down, preparing for the move, completing it, and then bringing the equipment back to working order in the new location.
 Since your operation is subject to a local health department’s regulatory oversight, the observation of applicable ordinances is critical.
-The mover should demonstrate familiarity with relevant aspects of those regulations as they intersect with the move process.
+The mover should demonstrate familiarity with relevant aspects of those regulations as they intersect with the move process and they must have proper equipment for packing and moving.

 Contact an agent by filling out the fast quote form and get your next move started today!